EthVentures/HarborBiometrics/README.md

 HarborBiometrics
 ================
-HarborBiometrics leverages open source biometric recognition (OpenBR) to conduct 1:1 face match verification, and age and gender estimation, for EthVentures' Harbor project.
-It's built on top of the [DockerOpenBR](https://github.com/EthVentures/DockerOpenBR), and implements a simple Flask application to handle verification and estimation requests.
+HarborBiometrics leverages open source biometric recognition (OpenBR) to conduct 1:1 face match verification, 1:N face match identification, and age and gender estimation, for EthVentures' Harbor project.
+It's built on top of the [DockerOpenBR](https://github.com/EthVentures/DockerOpenBR), and implements a simple Flask application to handle verification, search, and estimation requests.

 ## Build Image
 Add your own name and tag: